PeterLionelJones/FlyOutTest/README.md

 On Android, the button is animated to show that it has been pressed and the flyout does not close.
 [EXPECTED BEHAVIOUR]

 Press and hold the button on iOS for half a second before releasing it and the flyout does not close.

+##Environment
+Running iOS 15.2 on iOS Simulator, Android 11 on Android Simulator